-In 1960, when the Split occurred, all the plants belonging to the 156 Projects were already been built.
+Consequently, the Chinese government decided to start plant operations with domestic capital goods and replace them with Soviet machineries as soon as they were delivered.
+For this reason, in 1960, when the Split occurred, all the plants belonging to the 156 Projects were already been built and were producing.
 However, they largely differed for the technologies in use.
-In fact, some plants had received both Soviet machinery and equipment and technical assistance, some others had only gotten Soviet machinery and equipment, while the remaining ones didn't get any Soviet machinery or technical assistance and ended up employing traditional domestic technology (Clark, 1973).
+In fact, some plants had received both Soviet machinery and equipment that replaced domestic capital and technical assistance, and some others had only gotten Soviet machinery and equipment.
+The remaining ones didn't get any Soviet machinery or technical assistance and continued producing with domestic capital (Clark, 1973).
 The country's limited access to the foreign technology market after 1950 forced it to rely solely on its own resources until at least 1978.